eriklarsen4/CVSL/Tanking/Tanking-Data-Wrangling.md

 Erik Larsen
 4/23/2022

-This snippet was used in my article (currently under review) on [TheLeftyCatcher](https://www.theleftycatcher.com), where I compared and contrasted how `Jeff Luhnow` and `Theo Epstein` tanked to rebuild the `Chicago Cubs` and `Houston Astros`, beginning in \~2011 into World
+This snippet was used in my [article](https://www.theleftycatcher.com/post/diving-deep-into-tanking) on [TheLeftyCatcher](https://www.theleftycatcher.com), where I compared and contrasted how `Jeff Luhnow` and `Theo Epstein` tanked to rebuild the `Chicago Cubs` and `Houston Astros`, beginning in \~2011 into World